Colorado Sound Music Awards: meet the nominees

 Artists in this category are uniquely part of the fabric of our extraordinary state, gracing stages around the world with the spirit and soul of Colorado.

 Some at least co-credit Slim Cessna’s Auto Club with creating the definitive Denver sound — dark alt-country with revival-tent fire.
 Though named for Slim Cessna, the group’s frontman and only constant over its 30 years as a band, the brilliant and semi-menacing singer-songwriter Munly Munly is just as important to SCAC’s vision.
 Colorado native Cessna and his son, George, make SCAC a family affair, and the band’s tasteful, authentic country-goth is the product of a remarkable collection of musicians who have been Auto Club members over the years.
 Well-loved in Europe and even Russia, SCAC is nevertheless a Colorado sensation.

 Although it’s a successful international touring band, DeVotchKa remains a little Colorado institution, and has recently even lent its talents to the tiny Mercury Lounge in Denver for a Ukraine benefit.
-Since 1997, when Nick Urata began fronting DeVotchka (whose name comes from the Russian word for “girl”) as the backing band for burlesque shows, the gypsy-folk group has given Colorado (and eventually the world) cinematic, romantic old-word music with an indie-rock flair.
+Since 1997, when Nick Urata began fronting DeVotchka (whose name comes from the Russian word for “girl”) as the backing band for burlesque shows, the Gypsy-folk group has given Colorado (and eventually the world) cinematic, romantic old-world music with an indie-rock flair.
 It’s been four years since the last DeVotchKa album, but its music can often be heard in movies and TV shows, making the group a ubiquitous presence on the touring circuit and in the living room.

 Gregory Alan Isakov